AMENA AFRICA

 In recent years, Nigeria received relatively large funds from China for railways.
 China is backing two major standard-gauge rail projects, a line from Lagos to Kano and a coastal railway from Lagos to Calabar.

 China also building railways in Kenya, Ethiopia, and Zambia.
-For instance, the Chinese Export-Import Bank provided 85% of the funding for the USD 475-million Addis Ababa Light Rail, which serves the city’s 4 million residents.
+For instance, the Chinese Export-Import Bank provided 85% of the funding for the US$475-million Addis Ababa Light Rail, which serves the city’s 4 million residents.
 The investments in energy, though mainly made up of oil and gas investments, comprised investments in clean energy such as hydropower.

 The African construction market is less competitive, with major international players holding large market shares.
 The African construction market presents growth potential during the forecast period, which is expected to boost market competition.
 With a few players holding a significant share, the market has an observable level of consolidation.
 The major players are Vinci, Bouygues, TechnipFMC, China Communications Construction Group Ltd., and China Railway Construction Corp Ltd.